 State of Emergency

-Nova Scotia has declared a provincial state of emergency until noon on May 17, 2020.
+Nova Scotia has declared a provincial state of emergency until August 9, 2020.

 As a result of the state of emergency: